jfelding/imed/README.md

 ## Parallelization of frequency methods and backend change
 The frequency methods of the standardizing transform ('fft', 'dct' and 'dct_by_fft') are implemented using scipy.fft.
 By chopping up the transforms into smaller chunks, scipy supports parallelization by specifying the _workers_ environment variable:

+    from scipy import fft
     with fft.set_workers(-1):
         standardizingTrans(imgs,sigma,method,eps=0,inverse=False)

 When the number of workers is set to a negative integer (like above), the number of workers is set to os.cpu_count().

-Scipy also supports computations using another backend, like pyFFTW:
+Scipy also supports computations using another backend.
+For example, we can use pyFFTW as a backend like so:

+     from scipy import fft
      import pyfftw
-     with scipy.fft.set_backend(pyfftw.interfaces.scipy_fft):
+     with fft.set_backend(pyfftw.interfaces.scipy_fft):
         #faster if we enable cache using pyfftw
         pyfftw.interfaces.cache.enable()
         # perform standardizing transform using frequency method of your choice
         imgs_ST = standardizingTrans(imgs,sigma=(10.,20.),method='DCT',eps=0,inverse=False)